dymaczew/charts/How to install cloud native monitoring on managed clusters.md

 OK
 ```

-4. **IMPORTANT** Login as the user that was onboarded to the ICAM tenant and in the UI open the Monitoring-> Incidents (basically the ICAM UI) - which will trigger the process of deploying the Unified Agent and k8sdc to the managed cluster
+4. **IMPORTANT** Login as the used that was onboarded to the ICAM tenant and in the UI open the Monitoring-> Incidents (basically the ICAM UI) - which will trigger the process of deploying the Unified agent and k8sdc to the managed cluster

 5. Verification on the managed cluster